 Deep Foot Spa Reviews

 In this section of the guide, I share our individual reviews of each unit.
-To make your decision even easier, we inspected owner reviews and put together our lists of pros & cons.
+To make your decision even easier, we inspected current info to put together our lists of pros & cons.
 Once you check out each review, you’ll know for sure which one is the best choice for your home.

 Of all the models currently available, this all-in-one unit by Kendal is the best overall choice.
 Of the five models in this guide, this is the top foot bath for large feet.
 It fits men’s size 16 feet and larger, which is a lot more room than most competing models that fit up to a men’s size 12.
 Additionally, this model comes up the highest to get your calves and ankles involved along with your feet.